-Fast forward a few years to this morning.
-I saw a post in a yoga-related Facebook group I belong to about the habits of happy people.
+Fast forward to a recent post I saw in a yoga-related Facebook group.
+The post was about the habits of happy people.
 One of these habits, of course, was practicing gratitude.

 No matter how many times I hear about the power of gratitude, it never gets old.
-Gratitude is without doubt one of the most important things to practice.
+Gratitude is without doubt one of the most important practices we’ll ever do.
 And yes, it’s a practice!

 Back when I started that gratitude journal, I was surprised at how quickly I learned about the true power of gratitude.
-It only took a few days of writing down one or two sentences.
-If you make a commitment to focusing on something you are grateful for every day, you may be surprised by just how many blessings you have.
+It only took a few days of writing one or two sentences.
+If you make a commitment to focusing on something you are grateful for every day, you may be surprised to see just how many blessings you have.

 You’ve probably heard this idea of keeping a gratitude journal.
-You may even do it.
-But if you haven’t gotten around to trying it yet, maybe now is the time.
+Maybe you do it.
+But if you haven’t gotten around to it yet, now may be the time.

 The Power of Gratitude Revealed

 Poet Melody Beattie, whose words my yoga teacher read that morning a few years back, are magical.
 Read them, and see if you agree.
-There’s an excerpt below, but I highly recommend the entire poem, better yet, the entire book!
+There’s an excerpt below, but I highly recommend the entire poem.
+Better yet, read the entire book!

-As I listened to my yoga teacher read these words, I realized that the power of gratitude power to turn lack into plenty is real—even while there are things I’d like to have, improve, or change.
+As I listened to my yoga teacher read these words, I felt their truth.
+The power of gratitude power to turn lack into plenty is real, even while there are things I’d like to have, improve, or change.

 “Gratitude unlocks the fullness of life.
 It turns what we have into enough, and more.
-It turns denial into acceptance, chaos into order, confusion into clarity.
+Denial becomes acceptance, chaos becomes order, confusion gives way to clarity.
 It can turn a meal into a feast, a house into a home, a stranger into a friend.
 Gratitude makes sense of our past, brings peace for today and creates a vision for tomorrow.” ~Melody Beattie

 You Have So Much More

 Where do you feel lack?
 Are you hungry?
 Gratitude can turn a meal into a feast.
 Are you lonely?
 Gratitude can turn a stranger into a friend.
 Feel like a screw-up?
-Be thankful because your mistakes may be important events.
+Be thankful because your mistakes may be important.

 If there is anything missing for you right now, I invite you to read Melody’s words again.
-Try reading them slowly in a still, quiet place, and let them work their magic.
+Try reading them slowly in a still, quiet place.
+Let them sink in and work their magic.

 Thank you, Melody Beattie.
-And thank you, yoga teacher Michele for reading this in class and reminding once again to be grateful!
+And thank you, yoga teacher Michele for reading this in class and reminding me to be grateful once again!